metsuke/Tuerkas128-Framework-metsuos/Perseus_1_0/README.md

 * The `intro_menu\` folder contains all the files the game needs for the intro and the menu.
 These files must be included in the file `bank_S1.asm`, in the root directory.
 The only requirement for the intro and menu files is that a PUBLIC routine named *T128_IntroBS1* must exists in one of this files.
 This routine is called right after the game is loaded.
 The framework does not provided code for creating the intro or the menu.
 All of it must be coded in assembly language from scratch.
 Perseus, for instance, includes in this folder the file `tuerkas128_code_text.asm` with routines for printing text on screen.

-* The `scoreboard\` folder must contain a file `tuerkas128_SB_routines.asm`.
-This file must contain a lookup table (SB_RenderRoutines) with an entry for every scoreboard type.
+* The `scoreboard\` folder must contain the file `tuerkas128_SB_routines.asm`.
+This file includes a lookup table (SB_RenderRoutines) with an entry for every scoreboard type.
 Perseus has 3 scoreboard types:
   * DIGIT: It displays a variable by printing a number (for instance, number of coins, or number of knives)
   * BAR:  It displays a variable by rendering a bar (for instance, energy)
   * ICON: It displays an on/off variable (for instance, invisibility or speed up)

-  The values defined in the SB_RenderRoutines lookup table are the addresses of the routines that produce every display.
-There must be a file in `scoreboard\` for every scoreboard type with the code that renders an specific scoreboard type.
-The framework does not include code to render the scoreboard.
-Theese filesmust be included in in the file `framework\tuerkas128_code_scoreboard.asm`.
+  The framework does not include code to render the scoreboard, so it must be written for a specific game.
+The values defined in the SB_RenderRoutines lookup table are the addresses of the assembly routine that renders every piece of scoreboard.
+There is a file in `scoreboard\` for every scoreboard type.
+Every file implements its routine.
+These files must be included at the of the file `framework\tuerkas128_code_scoreboard.asm`.

 _______________________________